 Complete Guide to the #1 Salesforce Feature: The Dynamic Forms

-The goal of Dynamic Forms is to design user-centered, intuitive page layouts that show the appropriate data at the appropriate time.
-The Details section or page layout in Lightning pages might fill up with fields over time.
+The goal of dynamic forms is to design user-centred, intuitive page layouts that show the appropriate data at the appropriate time.
+The details section or page layout in Lightning pages might fill up with fields over time.
 These fields might be required, but only sometimes for all users.
 The nearest solution we’ve found is to develop numerous page layouts and various profiles.

 1. Place fields anywhere on the page without including them in the Detail component of the standard page layout.